awei01/katsu-site-source/posts/2014-02-25-meet-our-client-santi-of-the-bad-rabbits.md

 Check out the pictures below, courtesy of one of Boston's best photographers, [Channing Johnson](http://www.channingjohnson.com/).

 Spurred to create your own custom duds?
 Want to be featured on our blog and facebook?
-Contact us at info@9tailors.com.
+Contact us at {{ site.emails.info }}.